gichimux/pitch_app/README.md

 #### User Stories

-> A users can see pitches that other people have posted
+> A users can see pitches that other people have posted:
-> A user can vote on posted pitches with either a down or an up vote
+> A user can vote on posted pitches with either a down or an up vote:
-> A user can comment on different pitches and leave feedback
+> A user can comment on different pitches and leave feedback:
-> A user can submit a pitch in any category
+> A user can submit a pitch in any category:
 > A user can submit to different categories